junhoyeo/chaining/README.md

 # ⛓ Pychaining
-> Functional chaining in Python
+> Package that implements functional chaining in Python, which behaves like JavaScript

 ```python
 from chaining import ChainList